 The worst has happened: you’ve had a bad experience on your flight.
-Your flight was canceled or delayed, your luggage was lost, a crew member was rude, you had a bad encounter with a fellow passenger or there was an issue with booking your ticket.
-No matter what the issue, all airlines have a contract of carriage and contact information for those wishing to complain.
-But sometimes it can be hard to get your issue resolved.
-Below are five companies that are here to help.
+Your flight was canceled or delayed, your luggage was lost, a crew member was rude, you had a bad encounter with a fellow passenger, or there was an issue with booking your ticket.

 In April 2011, the U.S. Department of Transportation created rules designed to protect and compensate travelers for issues including requiring airlines to reimburse passengers for bag fees if their bags are lost, provide consumers involuntarily bumped from flights more compensation, requiring airlines to disclose hidden fees and expanded prohibitions on U.S. airlines operating domestic flights from allowing an aircraft to remain on the tarmac for more than three hours.